Rupesh707/Aivsennemi/README.md

 ## RESULTS

-- After running the model for 5 minutes a scoring up to 3 points was reaching considering the highly limited environment of 12*12 matrices.
+- After running the model for 5 minutes an average score of 1.5 points was reaching considering the highly limited environment of 12*12 matrices.

 <p align="center">
   <img src="Images/Sample_training.png">